Travel to Japan

 • From June 1, 2018, Air Canada operates direct flights between NRT and Montreal (YUL).

-• YVR and HND
+• YVR and HND/NRT

 • In addition to Air Canada, Japan's two major airlines, Japan Airlines (JAL) and All Nippon Airlines (ANA or NH) fly direct to/from Haneda from/to YVR.